rauf322/blink-copilot/README.md

     opts = {
       max_completions = 1,  -- Global default for max completions
       max_attempts = 2,     -- Global default for max attempts
-      -- `kind` is not set, so the default value is "Copilot" }
+      -- `kind_name` is not set, so the default value is "Copilot" }
   },
   opts = {